iVis-at-Bilkent/cytoscape.js-avsdf/README.md

 ## API

-When calling the layout, e.g. `cy.layout({ name: 'avsdf-base', ... })`, the following options are supported:
+When calling the layout, e.g. `cy.layout({ name: 'avsdf', ... })`, the following options are supported:

 ```js
 var defaultOptions = {